-Cyndy turned to mask making in 2008, experimenting with the traditional materials and techniques of the Italian mask makers.
+I began creating masks in 2008, experimenting with the traditional materials and techniques of the Italian mask makers.

-Though these masks are to be worn for pleasure, they should also conjure up the transforming energy of the Greek theater, the psychic resonance of the commedia dell’arte, and the provocative enchantment of the Venetian Carnival.
+The human face is an evocative canvas that can be used to bring to life the compelling images of myth, fable, fairy tales, and theater.
+Though these masks are often worn for pleasure, they should also conjure up the transforming energy of the Greek theater, the psychic resonance of the Commedia dell’arte, and the provocative enchantment of the Venetian Carnival.